Athletics excited about starting season in Japan next week

 “I’m excited about everything, about checking out the entire country,” Estrada said.
 “I want to venture out and check out some restaurants and maybe try to bring back some of the Japanese whiskey.”

-The A’s will take 30 players among a traveling party of 160 and be allowed a 28-man active roster for the first two games.
+The A’s will take 30 players among a traveling party of 160, must pare the roster to 28 for the two games and designate 25 active for each game.
 Melvin knows it will be an emotional two days for Ichiro Suzuki, the 45-year-old Mariners outfielder who may be playing his final big league games.

 “He’s had quite a flare for the dramatic over his career,” Melvin said.
 “I’m hoping he doesn’t come up in a situation that could hurt us.
 I know there will be some emotion involved in what he’s going through.”